 GSOMIA 'difficult' to keep amid Japan's distrust: Moon

-President Moon Jae-in has reiterated to the U.S. that South Korea cannot continue to exchange military intelligence with Japan, especially when Japan expressed distrust toward South Korea citing security flaws.
+President Moon has reiterated to Washington why his government cannot keep its military intel-sharing agreement with Japan, especially with Japan expressing distrust toward Korea over security flaws.

-South Korea and the U.S. also agreed to maintain their close cooperation regarding efforts to achieve peace on the Korean Peninsula.
+The two sides also agreed to maintain their close cooperation on efforts to achieve peace on the Korean Peninsula.

-As part of such efforts, President Moon positively viewed Esper's remarks the previous day, that Seoul and Washington are open to reducing the scale of their upcoming joint military exercises.
+As part of such efforts, they are also considering reducing the scale of their upcoming joint military drills.